SunStarSys/www/content/clients/apache.md

 expectations: over 100 projects currently rely on it for their website needs.
 It downscales to small but intricate sites like [Apache Thrift](http://thrift.apache.org/), while also scaling up to meet the needs of a 9GB website like [OpenOffice.org](http://www.openoffice.org/).

+I enjoyed the bulk of my time serving the needs of the Apache community, but after 8 years it was time for a change.
+I will always look fondly on the many memories and friends I made while there, and wish Apache all the best going forward.